AZaviruha/react-form-generator/docs/index.md

 validation rules and other.

-Layout describes form's presentation: how to draw each of fields in the page, where to drive field's label, field's erros of validation and so on.
+Layout describes form's presentation: how to draw each of fields in the page, where to drive field's label, field's errors of validation and so on.

 Layout system is *grid-based*.
 If you are familiar with bootstrap's